- Type of project

 About the project

-The PhD project is part of the Centre for Connected Care (C3) which aims to accelerate adoption and diffusion of patient-centric innovations that change patient pathways and delivery systems, empower the patients and increase growth in the healthcare industry.
+The PhD is part of the Centre for Connected Care (C3), that aims to accelerate adoption and diffusion of patient-centric innovations that change patient pathways and delivery systems, empower patients and increase growth in the healthcare industry.
 C3 is a Centre for Research-based Innovation (SFI), and supported by The Research Council of Norway.
 The initiative was started in 2015 and will run for the duration of 8 years.
-The aim of the PhD thesis conducted within the C3 context, is threefold: Firstly, to contribute new knowledge to the field of service design research.
-Secondly, to design new, strategic service design tools through the exploration of form, aesthetics and visualisation in tangible objects.
-Lastly, to contribute to the development and practices of multidisciplinary collaboration in new service development, leading to more innovative healthcare services.